NameUser5/Week-19/README.md

 4. How many sup tags are on the page
 5. Scrape and print the population of all countries that start with the letter 'd'
 6. Scrape and print data for South Africa only.
-7. Print the name of contries with a population of at most 200,000,000.
+7. Print the name of countries with a population of at most 200,000,000.

 ## Sarah's Tasks:
 1. Scrape the population of each country into a list